Objectives of the service

-Today soil data is mostly acquired by farmers for cross compliance reasons and does not primary serve its real purpose to get used to better manage soil resources and increase yield or to reduce emissions from crop production.
-SolumScire will implement and scale a service to change this and to make soil data more valuable and useful.
-This service is based on better referenced and new spatial soil data and will combine this with plant condition data from Sentinel-1 and Sentinel-2 to get better information on soils and plants as well as their important interactions.
-The newly generated data base will improve modelling for precision farming to increase yield and to lower emissions into water, air and soil from compaction, fertilizer, crop protection and fuel.
-With this the SolumScire demonstration project will lead to more sustainability in farming and thus have benefits for farmers and the European Society.
+Today soil data is mostly acquired by farmers for cross compliance reasons and does not primary serve the purpose of better managing soil resources and to increase yield or to reduce farm emissions from crop production.
+SolumScire is a service to change this by delivering a new level of resolution for soil data at best value for money from Sentinel-1 and Sentinel-2 data and combines this with plant performance data to get better information on soils and plants as well as their important interactions.
+The newly generated database improves modelling for precision farming to increase yield and to lower emissions and thus make the added value tangible to farmers and society trough less emissions.
+The SolumScire service drives soil vitality and sustainability in farming trough satellite data by increasing yield and lowering emissions into water, air and soil from compaction, fertilizer, crop protection and fuel and thus having benefits for farmers and the European Society.

 Users and their needs

 The users of SolumScire will be farmers and their professional service providers.
-The relevant stakeholder groups are big farms with more than 200ha, small farms, consultants and soil sampling and analysis companies.
-In the project are several innovative farmers working with digital tools.
+The relevant stakeholder groups are B2B corporates and partners, big farms with more than 200 ha, small farms, consultants and soil sampling and analysis companies.
+The project involved several innovative farmers working with digital tools.
 Consultants play an important role, looking for datasets to create better recommendations and to boost their customers’ yield.
 Soil sampling and analysis companies are represented by LUFA Nord-West.
-LUFA is trying to become more digitised and is constantly trying to find new approaches to improve soil sampling by digital means and new farm data.
+LUFA Nord-West is trying to become more digitised and is constantly trying to find new approaches to improve soil sampling by digital means and newly available farm data.

-The needs of the different stakeholder groups have been identified and specified within the ESA BA SolumScire feasibility study.
-Big farms are looking for best possible soil data to boost yield.
-Small farms are looking mainly for the most convenient solution and for the more innovative ones amongst them to enter precision farming if the necessary investments can be done.
+The needs of the different stakeholder groups have been identified and specified within the ESA SolumScire feasibility study.
+Big farms are looking for best possible soil data to boost yield, Small farms are looking for the most convenient solution and the more innovative ones amongst them to enter precision farming if the necessary investments are affordable.
 Consultants are looking for new support tools that help them to better scale and sell new services.
-Soil is a strong focus for them because its impact on yield is high and they need to understand their client’s soils to provide good services.
+Soil is a strong focus for consultants because of its high impact on yield and the need to understand their client’s soils to provide good services.

 Service/ system concept